 Various other renewable energy technologies also qualify for a five-year cost recovery period, including wind energy property, geothermal, fuel cells, and combined heat and power technology.

 MACRS depreciation is an important tool for businesses to recover certain capital costs over the property’s lifetime.
-Allowing businesses to deduct the depreciable basis over five years reduces tax liability and accelerates the rate of return on a solar investment.
-This has been a significant driver for the solar industry and other energy industries.
+Allowing businesses to deduct the depreciable basis over five years reduces tax liability and accelerates the rate of return on a solar or storage investment.
+This has been a significant driver for the solar and storage industry and other energy industries.

-Accelerated depreciation, along with other successful energy tax incentives such as the Investment Tax Credit (ITC), has helped fuel unprecedented growth in annual solar installations.
+Accelerated depreciation, along with other successful energy tax incentives such as the Investment Tax Credit (ITC), has helped fuel unprecedented growth in annual solar and storage installations.

 Bonus Depreciation